KotaroTanabe/MyMahjong/docs/tenhou-json.md

 Our implementation currently supports only a subset of this
 specification:

-- Ura dora markers are always empty.
+- Ura dora indicators are recorded but only revealed in the log when a hand is won.
 - The result array stores only score deltas and a simple win record without detailed point strings or yaku information.